SpaceX CRS-20: Payload

-Bartolomeo (named for the younger brother of explorer Christopher Columbus), is an external payload platform developed by Airbus Defence and Space, German-built and operated by the European Space Agency.
+Bartolomeo (named for the younger brother of explorer Christopher Columbus), is an external payload platform developed by Airbus and operated by the European Space Agency.
 Bartolomeo provides power and data transmission for up to 12 payload slots and is the first external commercial research platform to be installed on the ISS.

-Along with Bartolomeo, the Dragon cargo mission delivers about a ton of scientific experiments, including biological research investigations studying microgravity's impact on stem cells, intestinal diseases and chemical reactions.
-The Bartolomeo platform was robotically removed from Dragon's trunk section and installed outside ISS on 2 April 2020.
+The Bartolomeo platform was removed from Dragon's trunk section and installed outside ISS on 2 April 2020.
 A spacewalk to route power and communication wiring to the Bartolomeo facility for activation has been postponed.
 The EVA was originally planned in mid-April 2020, but the space station will not be at full staffing level of six crew members until autumn 2020.
 When activated, Columbus will have a new outdoor deck to host a range of materials science, Earth observation and space science instruments.

-Interoperable Radio System (IORS) is the foundation element of the Amateur Radio on the International Space Station (ARISS) next-generation radio system on ISS.
-A total of 4 flight units and 10 total units are being built by the ARISS hardware team.
-The first IORS radio system shipped on CRS-20 was installed in the ISS Columbus module by Expedition 63 Commander, Chris Cassidy on 2 September 2020.
+Interoperable Radio System (IORS) is the foundation element of the Amateur Radio on the International Space Station (ARISS) next-generation radio system aboard the ISS.
+A total of 4 flight units are being built by the ARISS hardware team.
+The first IORS radio system launched aboard CRS-20 and was installed in the Columbus module by Expedition 63 Commander Chris Cassidy on 2 September 2020.
 System activation was first observed at 01:02 UTC on 2 September 2020 by ARISS control station and amateur radio ground operators.
 Initial operation of the new radio system began as an FM cross band repeater.

-A second IORS flight unit is expected to be launched on a later 2020 cargo flight for installation in the Russian Service module.
+A second IORS flight unit is expected to be launched on a later flight for installation in the Zvezda module.

-ISS National Laboratory The Dragon spacecraft was also packed with spare parts and replacement hardware for the space station's research facilities and life support systems.
+Dragon was also packed with spare parts and replacement hardware for the space station's research facilities and life support systems.
 The components included upgraded hardware for the station's urine processing system, which converts human waste into drinking water.
 The new components allow NASA teams to test out modifications designed to extend the lifetime of the urine processing system's distillation assembly ahead of future missions to the Moon and Mars, which will require longer-lasting life support equipment.